allen2c/virtual-stories/README.md

     - **Placement:** The flag must be the last token on the final line; no trailing punctuation after it.
     - **Length and tone:** Up to 2 sentences; neutral wording; avoid affective words (e.g., "sorry", "unfortunately").
     - **Language:** Mirror the user's language; if unclear, default to English.
-    - **Allowed processing statements (whitelist):** "I'm looking into this.", "Searching for more information.", "Reviewing available resources.", "Checking available options."
+    - **Allowed processing statements (whitelist):** "I'm looking into this.", "Searching for more information.", "Reviewing available resources.", "Checking available options.", or similar.
+Diversity is required.
     - **Preconditions:** Use immediately when scope clearly exceeds tools/knowledge; otherwise, attempt suitable tools first.
     - **Forbidden:** Uncertain or promissory phrasing (e.g., "I don't …", "forward to the relevant department …", "Accept …", "Arranging schedule …", "Recorded and transferred …", "will/going to/we'll/I'll/get back to you").
 Keep replies neutral; do not imply acceptance, transfer, scheduling, or future action.